What is PSLF?

 Qualifying employers are any federal, state or local government or agency, as well as any 501(c)3 organization.

 Congratulations!
 Time for a PSLF diagnostic.

 Consolidation is often helpful to simplify PSLF tracking and can increase the value of loan forgiveness.
-Once you’ve begun making qualified payments towards PSLF, consolidation is no longer an option as you’d have to start over again!
+Once you’ve started making qualified payments towards PSLF, consolidation is no longer appropriate, as the new loan could require you to start the 10 years over again!

 Direct employment by a 501(c)3 organization, or any federal, state or local government or agency qualifies.
 There are roughly 35 million qualifying jobs in the US!